mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch10-resilient-architectures.md

      A long polling request can take up to 20 seconds to return a response.
      This is the cheaper option since you do not have to make as many requests to the SQS service.

+## Designing For Availability

+* There is a proportional relationship between availability, complexity, and cost.
+* Higher availability requires more resources which increases complexity and cost.
+* 99% availability
+  * About 3.5 days of downtime per year
+  * Downtime is an inconvenience, but not the end of the world.
+  * Example:
+    * Single EC2 instance, self-hosted SQL DB.
+    * Automatic backups to S3
+    * Use Route 53 health checks to monitor end points and route users to a static error page in S3 or CloudFront when there is a failure.
+  * Routinely test the recovery procedures by creating a new instance and restoring the backup from S3.
+  *
+* 99.9% availability
+  * About 9 hours of downtime per year
+  * Downtime isn't the end of the world, but is pretty close.
+  * Example:
+    * Run instances of the application in multiple availability zones.
+    * Configure application load balancer (ALB) to proxy and load balance between instances.
+    * Create a launch template to install application services.
+    * Create an auto scaling group to keep two instances in each zone.
+    * Use a multi-AZ RDS instance for the database.
+  * Important consideration: When an entire availability zone fails your instances in the other zones need enough capacity to handle the extra traffic that was being handled by the servers that have failed.
+  * Recovery for most failures can be automatic in this scenario by using auto scaling groups with health checks enabled.
+Failed instances will automatically be removed and new instances created.
+* 99.99% availability
+  * Mission-critical applications (often responsible for generating a lot of revenue or are life-safety systems).
+  * Example:
+    * Deploy across availability zones in multiple regions to protect against regional AWS failures.
+    * Use multi-AZ RDS deployment with a read replica in another regions (only for MariaDB or MySQL databases).